I was driving past a car wash the other day, and the sign read, "Take pride in your ride." I thought, what a great concept to instill in ourselves!

-A hobby is an activity done regularly in one's leisure time for pleasure, also known as what do you like to do for fun or relaxation.
+A hobby is an activity regularly done in one's leisure time for pleasure, also known as what you like to do for fun or relaxation.

-There are many physical and mental health benefits from having a hobby like reducing stress, lowering blood pressure, improving brain function, increasing social skills, contribute to better work-life, just to name a few.
+Many physical and mental health benefits from having a hobby like reducing stress, lowering blood pressure, improving brain function, increasing social skills, contribute to better work-life, to name a few.
 Depending on your hobby, you may experience all of these and more.
 A hobby does not have to be an extraordinary thing.
 It can be something as simple as yard work.

-I have a friend who is starting this intense 6-week boot camp, and it's going to require a lot of willpower to stay focused on her diet, and mind.
-She texted me saying, "I need a hobby."
-She knew the chance of her being bored, could allow her to slip up on her diet.
-Having a hobby occupies her empty time, and will enable her to focus on something other than food and alcohol.
+I have a friend who is starting this intense 6-week boot camp, and it's going to require a lot of willpower to stay focused on her diet and mind.
+She texted me, saying, "I need a hobby."
+She knew the chance of her being bored could allow her to slip up on her diet.
+Having a hobby occupies her empty time and will enable her to focus on something other than food and alcohol.
 I gave her some suggestions and even offered to try some new things with her.
-If you've never really been someone who is into different things, it can be a little intimidating trying to find what you like.
+If you've never really been into different things, it can be a little intimidating trying to find what you like.

 What do you like to do?

 What is something you would like to try?
-I asked a couple of my co-workers, and one of my clients for some of their interest to get a general idea of people's hobbies.
+I asked a couple of my co-workers and one of my clients for some of their interest to get a general idea of people's hobbies.
 But I'll start with myself first.
 I like being active and outdoors.
-Last year I started horseback riding, I love every minute of being with the horses.
+Last year I started horseback riding; I love every minute of being with the horses.
 A couple of weeks ago, I signed up for a boxing class.
 I almost didn't go because I was nervous.
-Once there, my trainer informed me I had nothing to worry about, and that it wasn't going to be a large class.
+Once there, my trainer informed me I had nothing to worry about and that it wouldn't be a large class.
 So much fun!!
 I added boxing to my weekly activities.
-I've also started a photography class at the Durham Arts Council, and plan on taking a cooking class with the Durham Spirits Co in the future.
+I've also started a photography class at the Durham Arts Council and plan on taking a cooking class with the Durham Spirits Co in the future.

 Suzanne - To take care of myself, I pray and have Bible study.
 I enjoy hiking/biking (the ENO is always lovely), gardening, and working with my hands, whether it's crafting, sewing, or stained glass work.